Eagle10021/Legion-Controller/README.md

 StartupWMClass=legioncontrol
 ```

 3. Save and Exit.

-The application should now appear in your Gnome dashboard.
+4. **Log out and log back in** for the application icon to appear in your dashboard and for the `udev` rules to take full effect.

 ---